- Platforms: Desktop

 ) to thestyle

 attribute of your iframe to prevent the Viewer from falling below a specified height.
-You can also add a maximum height (e.g.,max-height: 600px
+Learn more in The top of my embedded 3D model is getting cut off on mobile. -

-Set different aspect ratios for different browser widths using CSS media queries (CSS access required, and coding experience recommended).
+Set different aspect ratios for different browser widths using CSS media queries.
+This option requires access to your website's CSS, and coding experience is strongly recommended.
+For instructions, see below.

 Can I use the same 3D embed height across different devices?